Chandigarh-University-students/POST-O-BLOG/README.md

 # POST-O-BLOG
 - A blogging website to create posts sharing thoughts, ideas, and experiences.
+- This website also supports Markdown to create different text styles and make your posts more readable.
 - Just create an account and compose your own posts and don't forget to like other's posts 😁.
 - Also get the collection of all of your posts in your profile.